bryanthowell-tableau/tableau_tools/README.md

 `TableauPackagedFile`: Provides the basics for the PackagedFile classes TWBX and TDSX which are ZIP files that contain respectively a TWB and TDS object inside them, along with other files.
 The save mechanism is able to repackage everything correctly and save as a new TWBX or TDSX file.
 This interface exposes a `.tableau_xml_file` property, which allows for a pass through to the `.tableau_document` property within.

 #### 7.1.2 _open_file_and_initialize method
-Each class defines its own _oepn_file_and_initialize() method which handles file validation and builds out all other sub-objects from the XML it finds (however many levels deep).
+Each class defines its own _open_file_and_initialize() method which handles file validation and builds out all other sub-objects from the XML it finds (however many levels deep).
 For example, the TWBX class opens up the zipfile, then looks for a .twb file within.
 It takes that file and creates a TWB object, which builds a TableauWorkbook object and all the TableauDatasource objects that live within it.

 The initialize opens the XML files as text and simply looks for the <datasources> section through basic text search functionality.
 It creates a string object in memory storing the XML that can used to create a(n) TableauDatasource object(s).
 TWB files in particular can be very large, so this minimizes the memory usage by only representing the datasource portions in memory.
 The downside is that you do not have access to all XML elements of the TWB file - hence why the library only can change datasource properties rather than anything else within a workbook.

+#### 7.1.3 save_new_file method
+Each class also defines a save_new_file() method.
+For the TWB and TDS objects, this simply calls the `get_xml_string()` method of the TableauDocument classes within and then saves the result to disk with the given filename.

+The TableauPackagedFile classes do much more in the `save_new_file()` method.
+The code itself is all commented well explaining each of the steps but basically the process is:
+   1. Open the original packaged file on disk again using zipfile
+   2. Create a new zipfile on disk (with the TDSX or TWBX ending)
+   3. Parse through all the files from the original archive file
+   4. If there are any replacements to be made (Hyper files mostly), those new files will be substituted into the new archive with the original names, otherwise the all files except the .twb or .tds will be saved as is from the original archive to the new archive
+  5. Call the get_xml_string() method of the TDS or TWB object and then save that to the new archive instead of the original file

+If the specified filename already exists, the methods automatically append an incremented number in parentheses  - "My New File (1)" etc.

 ### 7.2 tableau_document.py
 TableauDocument class is an Abstract Base Class i.e. just an interface, which declares that inheriting classes will define a `get_xml_string()` method.
 That method is defined differently for a TWB and a TDS - it is called by the file object when saving to disk.
 It takes the current state of the complex objects and merges them into a single encoded str of the XML.